 Conducted at Fort Knox, Kentucky, this five-week training period provides instruction equivalent to that received by U.S. Army ROTC students in the Basic Course.
-LTC is only necessary for those cadets who have not finished all basic course requirements.
-Cadets earn basic course requirements for completing four years of JROTC, MSL 101–MSL 202, or United States Army Basic Training.
-For those without basic course credit, satisfactory completion of LTC is necessary for those entering the Advanced Course.
+BC is only necessary for those cadets who have not finished all Basic Course requirements.
+Cadets earn Basic Course requirements for completing four years of JROTC, MSL 101–MSL 202, or United States Army Basic Training.
+For those without Basic Course credit, satisfactory completion of BC is necessary for those entering the Advanced Course.

 Financial assistance for U.S. Army ROTC cadets takes various forms.
 All contracted cadets receive an indexed, progressive monthly tax-free subsistence allowance ($300–$500).
 Several scholarships, described below, may be offered to qualified students to cover tuition and fees or room and board.
 To learn more about scholarship eligibility and obligation requirements, contact the Department of Military Science, 128 Bay State Road, Boston, MA 02215; 617-353-4025.

 The U.S. Army ROTC Scholarship Program provides financial assistance to highly qualified and motivated high school seniors who are considering military service as an Army officer.
-These scholarships pay for tuition, academic fees, and provide a flat rate of $600 for books per semester.
+These scholarships pay for tuition and academic fees, and provide a flat rate of $600 for books per semester.

 Applications for a four-year scholarship must be made during a student’s high school senior year.
 The application window opens on February 1 of the student’s junior year and closes on January 10 of the senior year.
 After January 10 please contact the BU Army ROTC office for campus-based scholarships.
 For scholarship updates, please visit www.bu.edu/rotc/army.
-Application packets may be obtained by contacting U.S. Army ROTC Scholarship, Fort Monroe, VA 23651; 1-800-USA-ROTC; or at www.armyrotc.com.
-Packets are also available in the Military Science Department, 128 Bay State Road, Boston, MA 02215.
+Application packets may be obtained at www.goarmy.com/rotc.
+Information is also available in the Military Science Department, 128 Bay State Road, Boston, MA 02215.

 Three- and Two-Year Scholarships

 Three- and two-year scholarships are awarded to outstanding college students either already enrolled or planning to enroll in the U.S. Army ROTC Program.
-Interested students may apply to the Enrollment Officer of Military Science, 128 Bay State Road, Boston, MA 02215.
+Interested students may apply to the Recruiting Operations Officer of Military Science, 128 Bay State Road, Boston, MA 02215.

 Active Duty Benefits